apparentorder/reweb/doc/app/wordpress-setup.md

 # Full Setup

+The fundamental steps to set up some application with re:Web in Lambda:
+- Build a custom container image, to add re:Web
+- Deploy this image to an AWS ECR repository
+- Create a Lambda function from this repository
+  - possibly connect VPC, EFS etc. as required
+- Create an API Gateway, proxying all traffic to that Lambda function
+- optionally, add a custom domain to API Gateway

-This page will describe all the setup steps required to get a full Wordpress site up & running on re:Web.
+This page will describe all the setup steps required to get a full Wordpress site up & running on re:Web, including EFS.

 We will be using `wpdemo.cmdu.de` as the site name.
 Adjust for your name.

 # Prerequisites

 We'll assume the following things are already there:
-- VPC (possibly with a NAT Gateway or NAT instance for connectiviy, though not strictly required)
+- VPC (possibly with a NAT Gateway or NAT instance for connectivity, though not strictly required)
 - Possibly a Security Group for all this (we'll use the VPC default SG here)
 - MySQL Database (e.g. RDS or Aurora Serverless)
 - Custom domain / hosted zone in Route53 (only needed if you want the site under your own domain name)